 My experience interning at ABC’s Political Unit in D.C. has far exceeded my expectations.
 While ABC is one of the nation’s largest news outlets, the Political Unit is small, and I have been given substantive work as an intern.
 Our team is responsible for covering all things political in domestic news, and, in today’s political landscape, that means the “day-to-day” is incredibly variable.
 On any given day I can be expected to monitor the various Morning Shows featuring members of Congress, track trends in White House Communications (read: presidential tweet storms and Sean Spicer’s briefings), or go out to a press conference as ABC’s reporter.
 Any “newsworthy” information I gather I am typically expected to file a story on, meaning I am able to produce pieces from source to final product.

 Prior to this summer, I had never worked in journalism, whether that be writing for a campus publication or doing any media work.
 My colleagues and superiors were well aware of this fact at the start of my internship, yet, from the moment I walked into the office, they trusted me to produce strong, publishable work.
-Their confidence in me, in tandem with their unending willingness to offer a helping hand and words of advice, allowed me to feel completely comfortable producing the work asked of me.
+Their confidence in me, along with their unending willingness to offer a helping hand and words of advice, allowed me to feel completely comfortable producing the work asked of me.
 ABC has provided me with endless insight into the work of journalism, broadcast television, and the government proceedings of Washington.
 Each day comes with a new surprise, and I would highly recommend this internship to anybody looking to dive right into the dynamic world of political news.

 Caroline Cohen '19